 As a key part of our business, these experts work with our markets to secure our supply chain and assist law enforcement in removing illegal tobacco from the marketplace.
 They maintain a robust dialogue with governments and law enforcement agencies on the threat of illegal tobacco through public-private partnerships and provide counterfeit awareness programs for law enforcement, globally.

 Our Anti-Illicit Trade team also supports other areas of our business with research on illegal tobacco and raises awareness of the problem among our business partners, consumers, and society in general.
 The team protects the JT Group’s business and reputation, supporting our long-term, sustainable future.

 Increasingly, we are examining ways to tackle illegal trade across our entire value chain.
 This is resulting in a more transparent and collaborative relationship with suppliers of items such as tobacco leaf and cigarette filters.
 We have regular meetings with these suppliers and manufacturers to try to help them prevent their products from falling into the hands of criminal networks and support their compliance training initiatives.

-Our Anti-Illicit Trade team also supports our compliance and purchasing departments by carrying out due diligence checks to ensure we are entering into contracts with trustworthy suppliers, and by helping these departments to implement corporate policies and procedures.
+Our Anti-Illicit Trade team also supports our own compliance and purchasing departments.
+It carries out due diligence checks to ensure we are entering into contracts with trustworthy suppliers, and helps these departments to implement corporate policies and procedures.